-Dr. Karen Deveney, Professor of Surgery, is the Vice Chair for Education in the Department of Surgery at Oregon Health & Science University, where she has been the program director of the general surgery residency for 17 years.
+Dr. Karen Deveney, Professor of Surgery, is the Vice-Chair for Education in the Department of Surgery at Oregon Health & Science University, where she served as the Program Director of the general surgery residency for 18 years, from 1996 to 2014.

 Dr. Deveney received her B.A. degree from Stanford University and her M.D. from the University of California, San Francisco, where she completed surgical residency training.
 Thereafter she joined the faculty at the Veterans Administration Medical Center in San Francisco, serving as Assistant Professor at the University of California, San Francisco.
 She also served in the U.S. Army Medical Corps in Frankfurt, Germany and later as Assistant Professor of Surgery at the University of Pennsylvania in Philadelphia, Pennsylvania.